-Homecoming offers Buckeye spirit and enthusiasm through a variety of events occurring the week leading up to the Homecoming football game.
-Don't miss the annual Homecoming Parade, which is a great event for the whole family.
+Homecoming ofers Buckeye spirit and enthusiasm through a variety of events occurring the week leading up to the Homecoming football game.
+Don't miss the annual Homecoming Parade.
+One can apply in the spring semester to be on the following autumn's Homecoming Court by visiting homecoming.osu.edu.
 Be sure to visit homecoming.osu.edu to learn about other events and opportunities connected with Homecoming.